Kosenuel/ansible-config-mgt/README.md

 - This is my second edit, therefore, v2.0.
 - This is the third retry, therefore v3.0
 - This is thee fourth edit, therefore v4.0
+- This is my fifth edit, therefore v5.0